Climate inertia

 Climate inertia or climate change inertia is the phenomenon by which a planet's climate system shows a resistance or slowness to deviate away from a given dynamic state.
 It can accompany stability and other effects of feedback within complex systems, and includes the inertia exhibited by physical movements of matter and exchanges of energy.
-The concept is applied somewhat loosely, like it commonly is elsewhere.
+The term is a colloquialism used to encompass and loosely describe a set of interactions that extend the timescales around climate sensitivity.
 Inertia has been associated with the drivers of, and the responses to, climate change.